 Where to Eat in Door County

 It’s here that I ate fried cheese curds, a Wisconsin staple, for the first time – and loved it!
-Owners/chefs Britton and Sara Unkefer create exquisite pizzas, such as the Fun Guy – a mushroom pizza with spinach and caramelized onions on garlic cream cheese.
+Owners/chefs Britton and Sara Unkefer whip up creative pizzas, such as the Fun Guy – a mushroom pizza with spinach and caramelized onions on garlic cream cheese.

-Only the best will do for business owner Vicki Wilson, who ensures customers enjoy top quality coffee made with Arabica beans roasted onsite.
+Only the best will do for business owner Vicki Wilson, who serves customers top quality coffee made with Arabica beans roasted onsite.
 The charming restaurant also serves delicious breakfast (try a strata and hashbrown bake) and lunch.

-This full-service eatery is known for its traditional fish boil featuring freshly caught Lake Michigan whitefish, red potatoes and onions.
+Rowleys is a full-service eatery known for its traditional fish boil served on Friday and Saturday nights.
+The feast features freshly caught Lake Michigan whitefish, red potatoes and onions.
 Kerosene is thrown on the fire, causing the pot to boil over with fish oil.

 Door County has many unique lodging options.
-We stayed at the Landmark Resort in Egg Harbor.
-Our spacious one-bedroom condo had full kitchen and living room (with a sofa sleeper) overlooking the lake.
+Some, like the Parkwood Lodge, are rustic, while others are situated on lake shores.
+One example is the Landmark Resort in Egg Harbor.
+Our spacious one-bedroom condo had a full kitchen and living room (with a sofa sleeper) overlooking the lake.
 Swimming pools, whirlpools, barbecue grills and walking paths make this an ideal lodging option for families.

 From the Austin Straubel Airport in Green Bay, it’s about a one-hour drive to Sturgeon Bay in Door County.
 The next nearest airport is Appleton Airport, about an 80-minute drive to Door County.